Meenakshi-mini/NLP_POS-Tagging-using-LSTM/README.md

 Executions Steps:

-    Model file and 'pos_tagger.py' are in submitted Zip folder and they should be in same location.
+    Model file and 'pos_tagger.py' should be in same location.

     Run 'pos_tagger.py'